phani-srikar/stanford-iOS-lecture-notes/Lecture 7 - Multiple MVCs Timer and Animation/Part 1 - Multiple MVCs.md

 * Show Segue - will push in a Navigation Controller, otherwise it will show a modal
 * Show Detail Segue - will show detail of a Split View Controller, else will push in a Navigation Controller
-* Modal Segue - will take over the entire screen while the MVC is up
+* Modal Segue - will take over the entire screen while the MVC is up and pops all other MVCs out of the stack.
-* Popover Segue - will make the MVC appear in a little popover window.
+* Popover Segue - will make the MVC appear in a little popover window while you cannot interact with other MVC in back.

 Segues always create a **new instance** of an MVC.
 You never reuse an old instance.
 (Note that the back button in a Navigation Controller is not a segue, so it does not create a new instance)

 The easiest way to introduce a segue is to  Ctrl+Drag from one View to another and then select the appropriate segue.
 You should then use the attributes view to give your segue a unique identifier, as this will let you reference it in code.
 Specifically, you can use it too:
 * Invoke a segue using the UIViewController method `func performSegue(withIndentifier: string, sender: Any?)`.
 However, this is quite rare, as we usually set this up using the interface builder
 * Preparing for a segue, normally by MVC to-be-segued-to's Model and display charecteristics.
 Remember that this is always a new MVC instance.
-The method that does this is `prepare(for segue: UIStoryboardSegue, sender: Any?)`, and we typically `switch` on `segue.identifier`.
+The method that does this is `prepare(for segue: UIStoryboardSegue, sender: Any?)`, and we typically `switch` on `segue.identifier` to choose behavior based on which MVC to prepare for Segue.

   It's very important to remember that preparation happens **BEFORE outlets get set**.
 This is a common bug.